 Roy picked up Franks tracks and it wasn’t long before we found a few bulls.
 Then we saw my bull.
 He was 900 yards away, and the hunt was on.
 We covered the first 400 yards, through a couple of draws and then ran out of cover.
 If we made one more move we would be made.
 It was going to be a 500 yard shot or nothing.

 The problem was I had no rest the angle across the valley didn’t allow for a prone position.
 I couldn’t stack backpacks high enough.
 We had to make a rest in a pinion pine tree, using a trekking pole.
 We got the cameras set up, and I took the shot.
 The first shot hit him in the boiler room causing him to fall and stand again.
 I shot the second time putting him down for good.
 This was amazing!

 The valley blew up with elk from their beds.
 It was a who’s who of how big these bulls were moving through the pinions.
 I only saw one bigger than mine.
-This means I will see him again during archery hunting season in 2015.
+This means I will see him again during archery hunting next season.

 We covered the ground to the downed bull.
-This was the biggest elk I had ever taken, later I would find he scored 326 green.
+This was the biggest elk I had ever taken, later I would find he scored 326 inches green.
 He had amazing whale tails, G4’s and daggers that turned up.
 His mass was amazing!
 The coolest part was that his antlers weren’t broken from the rut.
 He was a big mature bull, and you know he fought hard for cows.

 We celebrated, quartered him up and packed him out.
 This was an awesome hunt and opportunity from Outdoors International.
 I promote Russ Meyer all the time but he is an amazing hunting consultant and hunter.
 Just the other day I heard someone refer to him as the Chuck Adams of Idaho.
 I believe it to be true.

 Call or email Russ for your chance to get a big Santé Fe trail bull.